 Tracking your income and expenses in real-time is a big time/energy saver.
 In addition, if you have a smartphone, there are plenty of accounting apps available for easily recording income and expenses while on the go.
 The best apps have features that make keeping up with the details easy, like saving photos of receipts so that you don’t have to keep paper copies.

-Accounting is necessary in any business.
+Accounting is necessary for any business.
 As a small business owner, it’s important for you to recognise that the best practices used by successful companies also apply to you.
-Following basic accounting principles is essential for success in any size business; Record keeping and financial analysis is key to not only monitoring your expenses but to discovering new avenues of growth.
+Following basic accounting principles is essential for success in any size business; Recordkeeping and financial analysis is key to not only monitoring your expenses but to discovering new avenues of growth.
 In addition, it will make sure you stay responsible for tax obligations to the government and to your employees.

 So what are you waiting for?
-Begin to manage your finance records.
+Begin to manage your financial records.